vallemar/nativescript-tasks/README.md

 # NativeScript Tasks

+⚠️ This repository has been moved to [@nativescript-use](https://github.com/NativeScript-Use/NativeScript-Use/tree/main/packages/nativescript-task) ⚠️

 A [NativeScript](https://nativescript.org/) module for simply handling background tasks via web workers.

 This module will initialize a worker that will be available during the lifetime of your application and will be able to execute any task on it.